Tzfatilab/Telomere-Analyzer/README.md

 A second question will be asked "Use the filtration ?".
 This question refers to...........................

-Before running the code, consider changing certain parameters in the code itself that are set by default to fixed values:
+Before running the code, consider changing certain parameters in the code itself that by default have set values:
 - The telomere pattern density is searched in segments of 100 consecutive bases.
 This could be changed in the *sub_length* parameter under the *analyze_subtelos* function.
 - Each segment is classified as potentially telomeric or not depending if it passes a minimum density threshold.
 Changing the existing threshold (0.3) could be done in the *min_density* parameter under the *analyze_subtelos* function.
--

-Before running the nanotel: check the default args of the functions: you may want to change some arguments such as the pattern, min_density etc...

-The script is supported on Linux OS.
+This could affect where the program sets the telomere beginning.

+##### Preinstallations:
+The code was written in R 4.2.2 version.
+The following R packages should be preinstalled: conflicted, tidyverse, logr, future, IRanges, and Biostrings, while the last two are part of Bioconductor and should be installed through the BiocManager package.